santosh/gowithtest/README.md

 - **Reflection**: Go's internal datatypes.

 - **Sync**: Supplement to concurrency.
 WaitGroups, Mutexes.
 A WaitGroup waits for a collection of goroutines to finish.
+A Mutex is a mutual exclusion lock.
+The zero value for a Mutex is an unlocked mutex.

 - ...: